Thomas D. Mangelsen: Career

 Mangelsen spent most of his adult life observing and photographing the American wilderness.
 After moving to Nederland, Colorado, in 1970, he spent a couple of years there living in an abandoned mining shack with no facilities, with two dogs and a raccoon.
 He honed his photography skills and studied at the University of Colorado Boulder Mountain Research Station.
-The university is near Nederland, which made it easy for him to study Arctic Alpine Ecology while living in the shack.
+The university is near Nederland, which made it easy for him to study arctic alpine ecology while living in the shack.
 Mangelsen desired to create a documentary featuring the Platte River, so he returned annually in the spring to film the sandhill crane migration.
 This led to Mangelsen following the cranes to their nesting areas in Alaska and wintering range in Texas.

 Wildlife and nature photography

 National Geographic planned to make a documentary about the whooping crane, which is endangered, so when they discovered Mangelsen's experiences, they hired him as the cinematographer for their television documentary Flight of the Whooping Crane.
 It was released in 1984 and earned an Emmy Award nomination.
 In 1990, PBS Nature and BBC Natural World hired Mangelsen to work on their documentary, Cranes of the Grey Wind.
 Mangelsen photographed and produced the film, which documents the lifecycle of the sandhill crane.
 Not long after, the International Institute of Photographic Arts retained a permanent collection of 21 prints of his work.

 Early in the 1970s, Mangelsen started selling prints of his images of birds in flight.
 As Mangelsen's main interest was photographing birds, in 1978 he opened his first photography gallery in Jackson, Wyoming, the Images of Nature Gallery.
 As his popularity grew, Mangelsen continued expanding and today there are over 13 galleries across the country.
 Mangelsen also became involved in conservationism.

-A photograph which Mangelsen took in 1988 is symbolic to his career.
+A photograph that Mangelsen took in 1988 is symbolic of his career.
 The photograph labeled "Catch of the Day" is "the most famous wildlife photograph in the world", and it typifies Mangelsen's approach to photography.
 An exhibition of his work was on display in September 2018 in the Durham Museum "Thomas D. Mangelsen: A Life in the Wild", and it premiered in Omaha, Nebraska.
 It was a traveling exhibition that highlighted 40 "Legacy Reserve" photographs taken from the approximately four million shots of his career.